dfisher95350/dfisher95350.github.io/employment/index.md

 # Employment

-A detailed summary of my employment history.
+A detailed summary of my employment history as a sotware engineer, technical architect, product manager, and chief technologist.

 For more about me, see: